efolkmann/jump_plotter/README.md

 ## Usage

 Edit plot.conf.
-Set *rto* to the path of RTO/ on your system.
+Set *rto* to the path of RTO/ on your system and *output* to the path of the your output file for interrater agreement.
 ```sh
 nano plot.conf
 ```